List of The Blacklist characters: Donald Ressler

-In "Brothers", it's revealed that as a teenager Ressler shot and apparently killed his father's former partner Tommy Markin after overhearing a phone call in which Markin revealed the truth during Ressler's father's funeral.
-The murder of his father and Ressler's revenge killing inspired him to follow in his father's footsteps and join law enforcement, having previously been going down a troubled teen going down a bad path while his brother Robby was heading to the police academy.
-Robby covered up his actions and hid the body while in the present day, Robby seeks Ressler's help after the field he buried Markin in is being dug up for development purposes.
+In "Brothers", as a teenager, Ressler shot and apparently killed his father's former partner Tommy Markin after overhearing a phone call in which Markin revealed the truth during Ressler's father's funeral.
+The murder of his father and Ressler's revenge killing inspired him to follow in his father's footsteps and join law enforcement, having previously been a troubled teen going down a bad path while his brother Robby was heading to the police academy.
+Robby covered up his actions and hid the body while in the present day, Robby seeks Ressler's help after the field where he buried Markin is being dug up for development purposes.
 Ressler and Robby try to move the body, only for it to be stolen by the Albanian mob to whom Robby owes money.
-The mob use Markin's body to blackmail Ressler into stealing a file for them.
+The mob uses Markin's body to blackmail Ressler into stealing a file for them.
 Robby eventually reveals that Markin was still alive after Ressler shot him before Robby finished Markin off.
-The brothers decide to come clean to Liz even though it means they will go to prison.
-With Liz's help, Ressler takes down the mobsters after his brother and they reconcile but are not arrested as Liz manages to make the body disappear.
-Liz later explains to Ressler that he is the one thing she can count on in her chaotic life and can't afford to lose him.
+The brothers decide to come clean to Liz, though it means they will go to prison.
+With Liz's help, Ressler takes down the mobsters after his brother and they reconcile, but are not arrested, as Liz manages to make the body disappear.
+Liz later explains to Ressler that he is the one thing she can count on in her chaotic life and cannot afford to lose him.